pagkly/Zed/Investopedia3/How Price Discrimination Comes About.md

 ## Examples of Price Discrimination

 Many industries, such as the airline industry, the arts and entertainment industry, and the pharmaceutical industry, use price discrimination strategies.
 Examples of price discrimination include issuing coupons, applying specific discounts (e.g., age discounts), and creating loyalty programs.
-One example of price discrimination can be seen in the [airline industry](https://www.investopedia.com/articles/active-trading/051415/how-value-airline-stocks.asp).
+One example of price discrimination can be seen in the [[airline industry]](https://www.investopedia.com/articles/active-trading/051415/how-value-airline-stocks.asp).
 Consumers buying airline tickets several months in advance typically pay less than consumers purchasing at the last minute.
 When demand for a particular flight is high, airlines raise ticket prices in response.

 By contrast, when tickets for a flight are not selling well, the airline reduces the cost of available tickets to try to generate sales.
 Because many passengers prefer flying home late on Sunday, those flights tend to be more expensive than flights leaving early Sunday morning.
 Airline passengers typically pay more for additional legroom too.